instinctive/edu-advent-2024/day02.md

 ## Part 2

-For Part 2 we are allowed to ``dampen'' (drop one level) from each report:
+For Part 2 we are allowed to "dampen" (drop one level) from each report:

 ```haskell
 dampen [_] = [[]]
 dampen (x:xx) = [xx] <> ((x:) <$> dampen xx)
 ```

-And we can pass a report if any of these ``dampened reports'' pass:
+And we can pass a report if any of these "dampened reports" pass:

 ```haskell top:2
     let part2 = length $ filter (any isSafe . dampen) reports